Strap in, folks! It’s time for a writing update.

 You see, my original plan was to write a short story.
 I wrote it and published it on Amazon.

 Then I got the “brilliant” idea to turn it into a novel.
-That flopped when I realized how different the two forms are, especially when you have to leave some holes in the story for the twist at the end to work.
+That flopped when I realized how different the two forms are, especially when you have to leave some holes in the story for the twist at the end to work in the shorter format.
 For me, short stories are about brevity and impact, but when you move to a novel that punch begins to raise questions that interrupt the longer narrative.
 Individual motivations become a much bigger concern; at least, they did in my story.

 The next evolution was to expand the short story into a novelette.
 What started as ~6.5K words turned into about 15k.
 The plan was to publish it separately and then include it as Part 1 of Book 1 when I published the cumulative work.
 Again, I published the changes to Amazon.
 I thought it was an improvement, but it was still too hard to pick up the rest of the story from what I had.
 Still too punchy.
 Still too many holes.
 The nature of the story made it so you had to wait until the whole novelette was over before you could get invested in one of the main characters.
 Since she’s so central to the plot, that just wouldn’t do.

-The novelette is now in the novella range, sitting at around 27K words.
+The novelette is now in the novella range, sitting at around 30K words.
 It’s still not quite there.
 The primary thread is looking a lot better.
-Just last night I went on a mission to find and eliminate over 20 instances of ‘really’ and it showed me how silly some of my dialogue was.
+Just last night I went on a mission to find and eliminate over 20 instances of ‘really’ and it showed me how silly some of my dialogue was; not on its own, but some bits were very repetitive throughout.
 That’s an easy fix with a bit of polish.
-But my secondary MC is still a bit of a stick figure.
+But my secondary MC still needs to be strengthened.
 The second thread in the novella is from the point of view of the primary MC.
 I considered changing the POV, but if I do that, I’m afraid I’ll lose some of the initial spark of the story.
 I think I need to add more of MC 1’s observations, slow it down a little so it isn’t just drama.
 This will show the reader why he cares about her so much, and that will expose more about who she is.
+This is something I’m still struggling with.
+I printed out all of the secondary thread chapters this afternoon.
+I hope to dive into them this weekend.

-Okay, all that’s fine.
 I’ve certainly learned a lot about myself as a writer these past few years.
-Then last night, as I was beginning to build parts of the ebook, it hit me.
+I was beginning to build parts of the e-book just before I left for vacation and it hit me.
 I can’t publish this the way I’d planned.
 See, the idea was to publish Distant Worlds as a standalone novella, then include it as Part 1 of the first book in the Chlorophyllium Collection series.
 I guess I could still do it, but sticking to my guns on this would have a cost.

 Invariably, a whole section of potential readers would feel incensed by the idea of purchasing the same novella twice.